fenago/linux-administration/md/Lab_7.md

 This time I landed in [/root] because I used the dash.

+You have got
-Well, this was a short chapter, but the [root] user certainly deserves a whole section by itself.
-Also, remember that you have got superpowers when you are the [root] user as you have the permission to do anything on your system.
-And so if you are not very careful, you can damage your system, and that\'s why there is a very famous Linux meme that says, \"Don\'t drink and root!.\"
+superpowers when you are the [root] user as you have the permission to do anything on your system.
+And so if you are not very careful, you can damage your system.

 Knowledge check